User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 Motivate younger generations to contribute and carry on reunion traditions

-By involving younger family members in the planning process, Kinkofa aimed to achieve the following:
+By involving younger family members in the planning process, Kinkofa wanted to achieve the following:

 Kinnect was a concept prototype driven by user demand and created to help Kinkofa explore future product opportunities